Academic Support Services

-The program consists of classes and workshops that are designed to prepare students for the courses they will take in Harding’s liberal arts curriculum.
+ADVANCE consists of classes and workshops that are designed to prepare students for the courses they will take as part of Harding’s liberal arts curriculum.

-- Evaluations made by teachers during the first day of class.
+- Evaluations made by instructors during Bison Bound (formerly know as Stampede) and the first day of ADVANCE classes will determine placement in some courses

-If you are able to test out of our classes, the appropriate adjustments will be made to your schedule as soon as possible.
-All students in our program are required to take PSY 101 (Introduction to University Studies).
+- If you are evaluated as not needing a required course, the appropriate adjustments will be made to your schedule as soon as possible.

 ADVANCE Courses Offered